top of page

 Same

 Adam joined the lab in August of 2018 as a neuroscience PhD student, and quickly became an absoltuely essential member of the team.
 His first paper in the lab examined the utility of multi-shell diffusion models (Pines et al., Developmental Cognitive Neuroscience 2020).
 Pivoting from dMRI to fMRI, he next charachterized how coupling between person-specific, multi-scale functional networks re-organize in development (Pines et al., Nature Communications 2022).
-Finally, his last major project mapped how functional propagations align with the cortical heirarchy and evolve in youth (Pines et al., bioRxiv 2022).
+Finally, his last major project mapped how functional propagations align with the cortical heirarchy and evolve in youth (Pines et al., Neuron 2023).
 Beyond these projects, Adam contributed to 6 additional published papers as a co-author, and receieved multiple awards including a NIMH F31 Fellowship.
 Following graduation, he returned to Stanford to pursue his post-doc with Leanne Williams.

 Cool Girl_edited_edited.jpg